davidigbo/task-management-app/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-Special thanks to Niyo Group for this opportunity
+Special thanks to Niyo Group for this opportunity...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>